lark-parser/lark/docs/grammar.md

 This is happening because Python's regex engine always returns the best matching option.
 There is no way to access the alternatives.

-If you find yourself in this situation, the recommended solution is to use rules instead.
+If you find yourself in this situation, the recommended solution is to either use the "dynamic_complete" lexer, or use rules instead.

-Example:
+Example using rules:

 ```python
 >>> p = Lark("""start: (a | b)+